About the TCC

 The Tyson Conservation Corps was established in late 2018 under the leadership of Tyson Staff Scientist, Solny Adalsteinsson, Tyson Natural Resources Coordinator, Elizabeth Biro, our first TCC Student Coordinator, Hanna Peterman and TCC Assistant Student Coordinator, Jolena Pang.

-Using citizen science monitoring programs as part of Tyson trail camera surveys and Urban Wildlife Inventory Network of the Lincoln park Zoo
+Wildlife identification and photo analysis for the Urban Wildlife Inventory Network of the Lincoln park Zoo

 Meet our Student Coordinators!